It’s the worst-kept secret in cruising.

 Everyone knows that the cruise lines offer mouthwatering fares (sometimes less than $50 per day) for a vacation that includes food, transportation, and lodging to some of the most beautiful ports in the world.

-Trying to buy all these separately would run 2-3 times as much.
+Trying to buy all these separately (including flights to gorgeous port cities) would oftentimes run much more money.
 So how can the cruise lines offer so much value for such a low price?

 They make up for it by selling you things once you are on board the ship.
 You’ll notice it the second that you set foot on deck.
 From art auctions to shore excursions to gift shops and bingo tournaments.
 Everywhere you look will be an opportunity to spend money.

 And nowhere is that more evident than at the ship’s bars.

 Sure, back on shore a cold beer at the grocery store may only be a buck or two.
 But on the ship, expect to spend $6-8 for a brew.
 That’s not to mention the costs for margaritas, rum runners, hurricanes, and all the other fruity tropical drinks that will be calling your name the instant that the warm Caribbean sunshine hits your skin.
 These drinks can easily run $12 a piece.

 There’s no way around it.
 If you want to drink on your cruise, then you’re going to pay for it.
 But that doesn’t mean you have to get fleeced just for wanting to hit the bar.

 To help you out, we’ve rounded up some of our favorite tips to help you drink without breaking the bank…

 Remember when you were in your college days and you used to do the math to figure out how much alcohol you were getting for your dollar?
 You want to get back in that mode on the ship to save bucks on cruise ship drinking.

 Maybe it means upgrading the size of your drink for just a couple of bucks — but getting a lot more to drink.
 Or you can decide to go for a cocktail with more booze that costs the same as a less-alcoholic drink.